AMC Matador: 1975

 For 1975, changes in all three versions were few.

 The Classic DPL obtained the new one-piece grille design with rectangular parking lights, following the US-made versions, as well as featuring new seats and door panels.
-The luxury steering wheel gained a new design for both the Classic DPL and the Classic Brougham.
+The luxury steering wheel gained a new design for the Classic DPL and the Classic Brougham.

 Both coupe models obtained new interior door panels with AMC's full-length X-model side armrests; the panels of the sports version also carried an etched "AMX" emblem over the vinyl near the top front corner of the door.
 The Classic AMX also featured AMC's X-model floor-mounted shifter design.

 All three versions shared the upgrades of electronic ignition, a vacuum gauge in place of the electric clock, a 282 CID I6 with a lower 7.7:1 compression ratio, and Holley 2300 two-barrel carburetor.
 The rear differential gear ratio was changed to 3.31:1 for both transmissions.
-A major update was present at the front of the engine.
-The positions of the steering pump and the alternator were reversed, the former now being placed at the intakes' side and the latter at the distributor's one.
+A significant update was present at the front of the engine.
+The steering pump and alternator positions were reversed, the former now being placed at the intake's side and the latter at the distributor's.
 This also meant a new water pump model for the 282 six.